 - If you want to automatically enable Cached Exchange Mode (this may improve performance), you should use the Outlook Profile Helper.
 Outlook 2013/2016/2019 enables Cached Mode by default when configuring using AutoDiscovery feature.

-- If you want Outlook to be able to save your password, you need to use the Outlook Profile Helper(this will only work for outlook 2010 and 2013).
+- If you want Outlook to be able to save your password, you can use the Outlook Profile Helper(this will only work for outlook 2010 and 2013).

 Read the Knowledge Base article on What Is Outlook Profile Helper?
 How Do I Use It? for more information.

 To set up Outlook using the AutoDiscovery feature:

 1. Go to Start > Control Panel > Mail > Show Profiles and click Add.
 You will see the New Profile window.
 Type a profile name and click OK.

 2. Type your name, primary email address, and your mailbox password twice, then click Next.